Florey Building: Statutory listing, current status

 In 1999 the building was first proposed for statutory protection from damaging alterations by listing as a building of special architectural and historic interest by the PostWar Steering Group of English Heritage.
 For reasons that are unclear their recommendation was not adopted.
 A decade later, the Florey Building was listed at Grade II in 2009.
 An application for it to be upgraded, made by the C20 Society, was resisted by The Queen's College, who employed consultants to argue that the lower Grade II was appropriate.
 However, the building was re-designated at Grade II* in December 2018.

 The college successfully sought planning permission to complete refurbishment work and add an annexe.
 These plans received criticism by local residents and architects for making significant changes to Stirling's original design.
 As of February 2019, the college had not implemented the planned work and the future of the building was uncertain.

-The building freehold is still owned by The Queen's College, but in the academic year 2018–19 the Florey Building lay unoccupied.
+The building freehold is still owned by The Queen's College, but since the academic year 2018–19 the Florey Building lay unoccupied and boarded up.
+The college announced in 2024 that it had decided to 'mothball the Florey Building for the foreseeable future'.